 About the Community Response Volunteer Scheme

-At this difficult time we want to look after the most vulnerable in our community and particularly our older people.
+As we continue through these difficult times we want to look after the most vulnerable in our community and particularly our older people.

-Our Coxhoe Cares volunteer scheme is about being available to help our older people.
+Our Coxhoe Cares volunteer scheme is about being available to help our older and vulnerable people.
 It is about volunteers coming forward to enable us to provide that support.

 This page gives information on the virus, how vulnerable people may seek support while asking for volunteers to come forward.